raftedproc/mipt-rust/problems/macros/mini-frunk/README.md

 ## Motivation

 Imagine you're processing JSONs in your service.
 Eventually, you'll want to transform one JSON into another.
-The only alternative we currently heard of is the `serde` crate, which enables us not only to serialize and deserialize types but also to use the deserialized structure as a map.
+The only alternative we currently heard of is the `serde` crate, which enables us to serialize and deserialize types.

 ```json
 }